GetanehT/Smart-phone/README.md

   * [Media](#media)
   * [Acknowledgments](#acknowledgments)

-  ## Design
+  ### Design

 ### Colour Scheme

 As the pages of the site have a background image, I wanted to keep the colour scheme used on the site quite small so as to not overwhelm users.

-* I have used `#ffffff` & `##000000` as the primary and secondary colours used for the sites text.
+* I have used `##ffffff` & `##000000` as the primary and secondary colours used for the sites text.
-*   I have used `##008000a3` as the overlay used over the sites background image.
+*   I have used `##` as the overlay used over the sites background image.
-*   I have used #3a3a3a for borders
+*   I have used ##3a3a3a for borders
 *   I have used for pargraph ##f7f7f7 and #4CAF50
 *  I have used `##rgba(0, 0, 0, 0.1)` as the box shadow
   container section.

 ### Typography

 * Google Fonts was used to import the chosen fonts for use in the site.
-* For the body of the page I have used the google font [Roboto]('https://fonts.googleapis.com/css2? family=Roboto:ital,wght@0,100;0,300;0,400;0,500;0,700;0,900;1,100;1,300;1,400;1,500;1,700;1,900&display=swap');
+* For the body of the page I have used the google font [Roboto]('https://fonts.googleapis.com/css2family=Roboto:ital,wght@0,100;0,300;0,400;0,500;0,700;0,900;1,100;1,300;1,400;1,500;1,700;1,900&display=swap');
-  Roboto is a sans-serif font which has lovely clean lines.
+* Roboto is a sans-serif font which has lovely clean lines.
 I have chosen to use a sans-serif font for the body of the page as studies have found that sans-serif fonts are generally more legible to read on a screen.

  ### Features
 * Responsive design for optimal viewing on different devices.
 * Navigation menu for easy access to different sections.
 * Contact form for user feedback.
 * Social media links for better connectivity.

 #### The Home Page